Jackie Chan: 1988–1998: Acclaimed film sequels and Hollywood breakthrough

 In 1988, Chan starred alongside Sammo Hung and Yuen Biao for the last time to date in the film Dragons Forever.
 Hung co-directed with Corey Yuen, and the villain in the film was played by Yuen Wah, both of whom were fellow graduates of the China Drama Academy.

 In the late 1980s and early 1990s, Chan starred in a number of successful sequels beginning with Project A Part II and Police Story 2, which won the award for Best Action Choreography at the 1989 Hong Kong Film Awards.
 This was followed by Armour of God II: Operation Condor, and Police Story 3: Super Cop, for which Chan won the Best Actor Award at the 1993 Golden Horse Film Festival.
-In 1994, Chan reprised his role as Wong Fei-hung in Drunken Master II, which was listed in Time Magazine's All-Time 100 Movies.
+In 1994, Chan reprised his role as Wong Fei-hung in Drunken Master II, which was listed in Time Magazines All-Time 100 Movies.
 Another sequel, Police Story 4: First Strike, brought more awards and domestic box office success for Chan, but did not fare as well in foreign markets.